axelarnetwork/axelarate-community/documentation/Admin/validator_recovery.md

 * Axelar proxy mnemonic
 * Tofnd mnemonic

-Besides the data described above, it will also be necessary to retrieve the *recovery data* associated to all the key shares that the validator was responsible for maintaining.
+Besides the data described above, it will also be necessary to retrieve the *recovery data* associated with all the key shares that the validator was responsible for maintaining.

 For backup instructions, please see [backup](./validator_backup.md).